deneb-viz/deneb/src/api/README.md

 Get a new custom Vega tooltip handler for Power BI.
 If the supplied setting is enabled, will return a `resolveTooltipContent` handler for the supplied _tooltipService_.

-> tooltip.**ITooltipDatum**

-Interface specifying a flexible key/value pair object, which is supplied from Vega's tooltip handler and usually casted as `any`.

 > 🔒 tooltip.**extractTooltipDataItemsFromObject**(_tooltip_)

 For a given Vega `tooltip` object (key-value pairs), extract any non-reserved keys, and structure suitably as an array of standard Power BI tooltip items (`VisualTooltipDataItem[]`).

-> 🔒 tooltip.**getTooltipIdentity**(_datum_)
+> 🔒 tooltip.**getTooltipIdentity**(_datum_, _tooltip_)

 For a supplied `datum` object from a Vega tooltip handler, attempt to identify a valid Power BI selection ID that can be added to the tooltip call for any report pages that Power BI may have for the selector.
+If there is no explicit identity discoverable in the datum, then it will attempt to create a selection ID from the dataset and data view based on known values.

 Returns single item array containing valid `ISelectionId` (or `null` if a selection ID cannot be resolved).